 When disputes arise, we are as experienced in resolving such disputes through alternative dispute resolution techniques as we are in litigation.
 We counsel clients early in the representation on the advisability of pursuing alternative dispute resolution versus litigation.

 Our attorneys are experienced with, and have working relationships with, key regulatory bodies, including local and state departments of environmental protection, the federal Environmental Protection Agency, United States Coast Guard, and the United States Army Corps of Engineers.
 We represent redevelopment authorities, business entities, and individuals before those agencies.

-Saul Ewing Arnstein & Lehr's Site Remediation attorneys offer broad experience covering environmental law from a range of perspectives.
-Our Environmental Department includes attorneys with training in environmental sciences and engineering; others joined the firm after tenures with various regulatory agencies.
-For example, our Department includes a former Assistant Attorney General and Assistant Counsel to the Pennsylvania Department of Environmental Resources (now the Department of Environmental Protection).
-One of our attorneys is a former Pennsylvania legislator who sponsored and negotiated the 1992 amendments to the Pennsylvania Air Pollution Control Act, and who also formerly served as Secretary of the Board of Pennsylvania Environmental Council and Chairman of Pennsylvania's Low Emission Vehicle Commission.
-Additionally, two of our attorneys have formerly worked as general counsel major Fortune 500 companies.
+Saul Ewing's Site Remediation attorneys offer broad experience covering environmental law from a range of perspectives.
+Our Environmental Practice includes attorneys with training in environmental sciences and engineering; others joined the firm after tenures with various regulatory agencies.
+For example, our team includes several former attorneys with the Pennsylvania Department of Environmental Resources (now the Department of Environmental Protection), including an assistant attorney general and assistant counsel, a litigation counsel, and a regulatory counsel.
+One of our attorneys is a former Pennsylvania legislator who sponsored and negotiated the 1992 amendments to the Pennsylvania Air Pollution Control Act, and who also formerly served as secretary of the Board of Pennsylvania Environmental Council and chairman of Pennsylvania's Low Emission Vehicle Commission.
+Additionally, two of our attorneys also served as counsel to the Pennsylvania Environmental Hearing Board.
 These backgrounds allow us to work effectively with site remediation experts and regulatory agencies in developing cost-effective site cleanup strategies, negotiating settlements with government agencies, and in working as a partner with our clients.